 - Will I create trash during a recession?

 They sound pretty silly, don’t they?
 But investors forget to ask important questions like those every single time we head for an economic slide.

 If they took a little time to ask (and maybe chuckle at the absurdity), they’d be insulated against stock market declines and set up to make more profits than anyone else on the way back out of the trough.

 So now let’s take a look at the five best stocks for beating a recession and protecting your profits.

-Recession-Buster #1: Dollar General Corporation (NYSE: DG)
+Recession Buster #1: Dollar General Corporation (NYSE: DG)

 Discount stores are always making lists of recession-proof stocks.
-People might not buy lots of luxury items during a recession.
-But people still need things even if times are tough.
+People might not buy lots of luxury items during a recession, but people still need things even if times are tough.

-But when times are really tough, shoppers on a budget tend to head toward dollar stores rather than big-box stores like Walmart.
+And when times are really tough, shoppers on a budget tend to head toward dollar stores rather than big-box stores like Walmart.

 The reason: While you can get a great deal on cleaning products at Walmart (probably cheaper than at a dollar store), you can’t get them in small quantities.
 You’ve still got to pay $20 for a box of soap.
 But at Dollar General, you can get just as much as you need right now — for a dollar.

 People who don’t have space to store extra stuff or don’t have that $19 extra to get the value pack are going to spend a little more per ounce but are only going to have to shell out a buck for their cleaner.